albertoruibal/carballo/readme.md

 Changelog
 =========

-Version 1.8: Java 8, new desktop application and small source code improvements
+Version 1.8: Java 11, new desktop application and source code improvements

-* Change the source code level to Java 1.8
+* Change the source code level to Java 11
+* Use JitPack for publishing the artifacts
+* Changed artifact group to com.github.albertoruibal.carballo
-* Use the gradle wrapper
+* Use the gradle wrapper 7.5.1
+* Update the tests to JUnit 5.9.1
+* HTML5 app updated to GWT 2.10
 * Converted the old Applet to a Swing application
-* Implement the standard "UCI_LimitStrength" and "UCI_Elo" UCI options instead of the old "Elo" option
+* Implemented the standard "UCI_LimitStrength" and "UCI_Elo" UCI options instead of the old "Elo" option
-* Implement "searchmoves" in the UCI interface
+* Implemented "searchmoves" and "go depth" in the UCI interface
 * UCI Interface: Now "isready" may be called after "position"
 * Add pawn blockade also to the CompleteEvaluator
+* More small bug fixes

 Version 1.7: A new Late Move Reductions (LMR) formula